Skip to main content

 Republican Sam Low is seeking another term on the Snohomish County Council in District 5.
 Low is also a representative in the state House for Legislative District 39 and has served on both the Snohomish County Council and Lake Stevens City Council.
 In the Legislature, Low has been a reliable conservative vote, opposing bills to rebalance our tax code so everyone pays their share, protect tenants’ rights, and improve gun safety.

 On the council, he has fought to direct public funding away from community needs and into further militarizing law enforcement.
-In past elections, Low has offered a more moderate right-wing alternative to extremist, MAGA opponents, and for this reason, we have occasionally supported his candidacy in the past as a marginally better choice for Snohomish residents.
+In past elections, Low has offered a more moderate right-wing alternative to extremist, MAGA opponents.
+For this reason, we have occasionally supported his candidacy in the past as a marginally better choice for Snohomish County residents.
 However, he is far from a progressive candidate and does not represent the leadership our community needs on the county council.
 In this race, we recommend Democrat Kelli Johnson.

 Republican Sam Low is seeking another term on the Snohomish County Council in District 5.
 Low is also a representative in the state House for Legislative District 39 and has served on both the Snohomish County Council and Lake Stevens City Council.
 In the Legislature, Low has been a reliable conservative vote, opposing bills to rebalance our tax code so everyone pays their share, protect tenants’ rights, and improve gun safety.

 On the council, he has fought to direct public funding away from community needs and into further militarizing law enforcement.
-In past elections, Low has offered a more moderate right-wing alternative to extremist, MAGA opponents, and for this reason, we have occasionally supported his candidacy in the past as a marginally better choice for Snohomish residents.
+In past elections, Low has offered a more moderate right-wing alternative to extremist, MAGA opponents.
+For this reason, we have occasionally supported his candidacy in the past as a marginally better choice for Snohomish County residents.
 However, he is far from a progressive candidate and does not represent the leadership our community needs on the county council.
 In this race, we recommend Democrat Kelli Johnson.